Post civil war-reflection of colored family member burial.

 A flock of gray pigeons passed overhead as the sweet words of Swing Low Sweet Chariot softly drifted upwards from the voices of a hundred people.
 The wagon followed the well-worn trail around the side of the small hill.

-Mama and a few other folks had stayed after the master promised to build them some decent cabins.
-Dang if Mama didn’t get a real wood floor, one of them glass windows and a front porch.
+Momma and a few other folks stayed after the master promised to build them some decent cabins.
+Dang if Momma didn’t get a real wood floor, one of them glass windows and a front porch.

 Turned out she did most of the birthin' in the county through the years.
 Weren’t nobody didn’t know Granny Julip.